Wiiz971/Wiiz971/README.md

 <p align="center">
 	I'm an <strong> Engineering Student at the <a href="https://www.utbm.fr/">University of Technology of Belfort-Montbéliard</a></strong>.
 	I'm passionate about: making <strong>open-source</strong> more accessible; cybersecurity and creating software.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 My last 6-month internship was in a German company based in Augsburg, <strong><a href="https://railergy.com">Railergy</a></strong> in feb.
-2022, on a project of Digital Control & Command Systems in Rail
+2022, on a project of Digital Control & Command Systems in Rail.
+Currently, I'm exploring the a magic world named Zero-Knowledge which is such a captivating universe !
  <br><br>
   This is the place where I opensource stuff and break things 🤣
 </p>